eliottguls/dblpViz/readme.md

 - Axel MICHELO
 - Lucas THETIOT

 ## Context :

-We start a big DATA project about the dblp articles and data related to them.
-We decide to use the framework CodeIgniter to make our website.
-We also use a PostGreSQL database to store all the data.
-The objective of the project was to collect a large amount of data from dblp, api's and other website that i will list below.
-The second step was to do an interface for the user to be able to do lots of researches with the data collected before like also listed below.
+DBLP is a popular computer science bibliography website that provides open bibliographic information on major computer science conferences and journals.
+The DBLPViz project aims to collect a large amount of data from DBLP, APIs, and other websites related to computer science research, and present it in a user-friendly way.
+The project uses the CodeIgniter PHP framework for its website, and the PostgreSQL database to store all the data.

 ## Tools used :

-- CodeIgniter : php framework
+- CodeIgniter: PHP framework
-- PostGreSQL : database
+- PostgreSQL: database
-- Dblp : data source and api
+- DBLP: data source and API
-- Semantic Scholar : data source and api for the articles
+- Semantic Scholar: data source and API for articles
-- Core api : api for the conferences
+- Core API: API for conferences
-- Scimago : data source for the journals
+- Scimago: data source for journals
-- genderize.io : api to determine gender from a name
+- Genderize.io: API to determine gender from a name

-## Fonctionnalities :
+## Functionality :
+The DBLPViz website offers the following functionalities:

-- Search for an article by title : enter a title and the website will return all the articles that have the same title
+- Search for an article by title: enter a title and the website will return all the articles that have the same title
-- Search for an article by author : available soon
+- Search for an article by author: available soon
-- Add an article to the database : select beetwen "Article journal" and "Conference and Workshop Papers"
+- Add an article to the database: select between "Article journal" and "Conference and Workshop Papers"
-- Search Conference rank : by using name or acronym of the conference and u can use a "Restrictive button" to just select exactly the title or acronym used
+- Search Conference rank: by using name or acronym of the conference and you can use a "Restrictive button" to just select exactly the title or acronym used
-- Set genders to author : 2 fonctionnalities
+- Set genders to author: 2 functionalities
-    - first Search : enter a name and the website will return his gender and the probability of the result with also a restrict button to just select the name used
+    - first search: enter a name and the website will return their gender and the probability of the result, with a restrict button to just select the name used
-    - second Set : to set a gender by using genderize at 1000st of author in the database ( 1000st because of the limit of the api )
+    - second set: to set a gender using Genderize API at the 1000th author in the database (due to API limits)

-- Search Country by title : enter a journal title and get the country of the journal
+- Search Country by title: enter a journal title and get the country of the journal
-- Search Categories rank of a journal : enter a journal title or a name of a category and get the rank of the journal, also a restrict button to just select the title used or categories
+- Search Categories rank of a journal: enter a journal title or a name of a category and get the rank of the journal, with a restrict button to just select the title used or categories
-- Set doi to article : **jsp eliott ecrit**
+- Set doi to article: **to be added**

-## Utilisation
+## Usage
+To use the DBLPViz website:

-- First you need to clone the repository on your computer.
+1. Clone the repository on your computer:
 ```bash
 git clone https://github.com/eliottguls/dblpViz.git
 ```

-- After you need to start the server at the main directory of the project : dblpViz/
+2. Start the server at the main directory of the project: `dblpViz/`

-- The database mustbe configurate, you can find the file in the folder : dblpViz/app/config/database.php
+3. Configure the database by updating the `database.php` file in the `dblpViz/app/config` directory.

-- You need to launch the database with the sql script at the root of the project : dblpViz/creation.sql
+4. Launch the database with the SQL script located at the root of the project: `dblpViz/creation.sql`

-- Now you can start to use the website.
-You can find the main page at the url : http://localhost/app/
+5. Access the main page at the URL: `http://localhost/app/`

+## Technologies used
+The technologies used in the DBLPViz project are:
+- PHP version 7.4
+- PostgreSQL version 12.7

+## Scope and limitations
+The DBLPViz project covers computer science research articles from DBLP, Semantic Scholar, Core API, and Scimago.
+However, it may not include all articles in these sources, and some data may be incomplete or outdated.

 ## Documentation

-- Multiple form that return a lot of data about the articles in dblp
+The DBLPViz website offers multiple forms that return a lot of data about articles in DBLP.